torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	the current value for the maximum utilization (limit), i.e.
 	`cpu.uclamp.max`.

+	This file affects all the processes in the cgroup.

   cpu.uclamp.max
 	A read-write single value file which exists on non-root cgroups.
 	The default is "max". i.e. no utilization capping